Third and final part of our thematic dossier on the challenges of adoptingGenerative AI. Find the first two articles here:

 Faced with the advent of AI, it' s through innovation and a strategic approach that the lawyer or Contract Manager will be able to stand out.

-For these professionals, the challenge goes far beyond the integration of AI: the aim is to demonstrate that Contract Management contributes to the establishment of truly partnership-based relationships, at the service of extensive, flexible and responsive supply chains.
+For these professionals, the challenge goes far beyond the integration of AI: the aim is to demonstrate that Contract Management contributes to the establishment of truly partnership-based relationships, at the service of supply chain extensive, flexible and responsive.
 From this point of view, the question is to know whether AI can (or cannot) be a vector of innovation or, conversely, whether it will simply be a tool for reproducing existing contractual practices.

 Three figures to explain the pace of adoption of AI by the general public, which will gradually require a certain continuity of use between the private and professional spheres.